NE-Robotics/In-Control/www/docs/tabs/MECHANISM.md

 SmartDashboard.putData("MyMechanism", mechanism);
 ```

-To publish mechanism data using AdvantageKit, record a `Mechanism2d` as an output field (shown below).
+To publish mechanism data, record a `Mechanism2d` as an output field (shown below).
 Note that this call only records the current state of the `Mechanism2d`, so it must be called every loop cycle after the object is updated.

 ```java
 Mechanism2d mechanism = new Mechanism2d(3, 3);